arkivverket/arkade5/docs/Systemdokumentasjon.rst

    arkade.SaveReport(testSession, new FileInfo("c:\\tmp\TestReport.html"));
    arkade.CreatePackage(testSession, PackageType.SubmissionInformationPackage);

-Also the **TestSession** class contains various information about the testing that has been done.
+The **TestSession** class contains various information about the testing that has been done.
 The TestSuite property contains a list of all tests that has been run and their results.

+See the sample project (Sample.ConsoleApp) in the source code, for a complete example that runs testing on a Noark5 archive.

 ADDML